alejandra-sofia-dbb/agent-safety-tool/README.md

 ## Project Overview

 This project focuses on ensuring the safety of AI agents by dynamically assessing risk levels associated with their actions.
 Using a combination of natural language processing and symbolic reasoning through ontologies, this project builds a safety framework that allows agents to be flexible while adhering to strict security protocols.
 The system leverages real-time ontology updates and a visual representation of the agent's decision-making process for enhanced interpretability.
+One of the most obvious limitations due to time in this hackathon is in the automatic formatting of the string names for the ontology.
+This can be fixed however and would be more precise if integrating a more advanced model too.

 ### Key Components
 1. **AI Agent (`ai_agent.py`)**: Uses a GPT-2 model to interpret user inputs and generate structured actions.